nmb882003/be-nc-news/README.md

 ## About

-This is a web API serving news articles, built using the [Express](https://expressjs.com/) web framework.
-It is designed to mimic the structure of a real-world back-end service, such as Reddit.
-The project can be found at: https://dashboard.heroku.com/apps/neilb-nc-news-server.
+This is a web API serving news articles.
+It was built using the [Express](https://expressjs.com/) web framework and is designed to mimic the structure of a real-world back-end service, such as Reddit.

-The `endpoints.json` file in the root directory provides a map of all the endpoints exposed by the API.
+The `endpoints.json` file in the root directory provides a map of all endpoints exposed by the API.

+A Heroku hosted version of this project can be found at: https://neilb-nc-news-server.herokuapp.com/api.

 ---